Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

+Figure~\ref{fig:trends} shows linguistic similarity trends for publications from non-English-speaking countries relative to U.S.\ publications at aggregated scientific field levels.
+Similarity levels remain largely stable from 2021 to 2022, but rise significantly from 2023 onward as GenAI tools diffuse.
+Engineering and Technology experience the most pronounced linguistic similarity increase, while Life Sciences linguistic similarity was relatively stable through 2022 and then declined in 2023.
+This pattern is unlikely to reflect random variation, and instead suggests that the SciBERT-based measure captures both linguistic and topical dimensions.
+A plausible explanation is that COVID-19-related research temporarily raised linguistic similarity over 2021--2022, but as such research receded in 2023, Life Sciences publications returned to more typical topics and subsequently lowered linguistic similarity.
+Calculations that exclude medicine publications from Life Sciences support this explanation, revealing a notable upward trend.

-Our empirical approach follows an event-study Difference-in-Differences (DiD) design with repeated cross-sections, comparing GenAI-assisted and non-assisted texts to a U.S. benchmark corpus across calendar years, controlling for fixed effects to absorb time-invariant heterogeneity.
-The year 2022 serves as the reference year.
-We include pre-2023 years when GenAI was not yet available to strengthen our design and create a placebo test: viz., if publications flagged by our linguistic markers over 2021-2022 do not differ from other publications in those years, it demonstrates that the observed shifts only emerge once GenAI is actually in use.
-The pre-GenAI period thus provides a critical baseline, helping disentangle changes driven by the genuine adoption of GenAI from those that could be explained by the mere presence of certain terms.
-In other words, the pre-GenAI baseline helps verify that any divergence observed post-2023 reflects actual GenAI adoption rather than pre-existing stylistic preferences between GenAI-assisted and non-flagged papers.
+The descriptive context is informative, but does not establish whether the observed linguistic convergence reflects GenAI use or broader research topic, field composition, or editorial practice shifts.
+We therefore turn to a formal econometric framework that compares GenAI-assisted and non-GenAI-assisted publications within the same journal and year, isolating stylistic shifts from concurrent compositional changes.
+Our empirical approach follows an event-study Difference-in-Differences (DiD) design with repeated cross-sections, comparing GenAI-assisted and non-GenAI-assisted publications to a U.S.\ benchmark corpus across calendar years and controlling for fixed effects to absorb time-invariant heterogeneity.
+We use 2022 as the reference year.
+We include pre-2023 years when widespread GenAI adoption was still limited to strengthen our design and create a placebo test: viz., if publications flagged by our linguistic markers over 2021-2022 do not differ from other publications in those years, it demonstrates that the observed shifts only emerge once GenAI is actually in use.
+The pre-GenAI period thus provides a critical baseline, helping disentangle changes driven by genuine GenAI adoption from those explained by the mere presence of or stylistic preferences for certain terms.
 The model specification is as follows: